ljl-covid/links/README.md

 * [Coronavirus Vaccine Prospects](https://blogs.sciencemag.org/pipeline/archives/2020/04/15/coronavirus-vaccine-prospects), an April 15 In The Pipeline article
 * [SARS-CoV-2 Vaccines: Status Report](https://www.cell.com/immunity/pdf/S1074-7613\(20\)30120-5.pdf), published on Cell on April 14, also covers therapeutics and has a summary table of vaccine types being investigated and their main characteristics on page 386
 * [The COVID-19 vaccine development landscape](https://www.nature.com/articles/d41573-020-00073-5), published on Nature on April 9, presenting charts with breakdowns of vaccine types under study and their profit models
+* (currently down!)
+[COVID-19 Vaccine News](https://covidvax.news/) has a map of expected deployment times, as well as a timeline of news and a table with progress of each vaccine, for a smaller amount of vaccine than CovidVax (which it shouldn't be confused with, as they are separate sites)

 #### Moderna